dancasmor/A-bio-inspired-hardware-implementation-of-a-analog-spike-based-hippocampus-memory-model/README.md

 <h2 name="Credits">Credits</h2>
 <p align="justify">
-The author of the original idea is Daniel Casanueva-Morato while working on a research project of the <a href="http://www.rtc.us.es/">RTC Group</a>.
+This work is part of the project SANEVEC TED2021-130825B-I00, funded by the Ministerio de Ciencia e Innovaci\'on (MCIN), Agencia Estatal de  Investigaci\'on (AEI) of Spain, MCIN/AEI/10.13039/501100011033, and by the European Union NextGenerationEU/PRTR, and was partially supported by project PID2019-105556GB-C33 funded by MCIN/ AEI /10.13039/501100011033.
+D. C.-M. was supported by a "Formaci\'{o}n de Profesorado Universitario" Scholarship and by "Ayudas complementarias de movilidad" from the Spanish Ministry of Education, Culture and Sport.

-Daniel Casanueva-Morato would like to thank Giacomo Indiveri and his group for hosting him during a three-months internship between 1st June 2023 and 31th August 2023, during which this idea was originated and most of the results presented in this work were obtained.
+D.~Casanueva-Morato would like to thank Giacomo Indiveri and his group for hosting him during a three-month internship between 1st June 2023 and 31th August 2023, during which the idea of this paper was originated and most of the results presented in this work were obtained.

-This research was partially supported by project TED2021-130825B-I00.

-D. C.-M. was supported by a "Formación de Profesor Universitario" Scholarship and by "Ayuda complementarias de movilidad" from the Spanish Ministry of Education, Culture and Sport.
 </p>